curl/curl/docs/IPFS.md

 gateway.

 ### Automatic gateway detection

-When you provide no additional details to cURL then cURL will:
+When you provide no additional details to cURL then it:

-1. First look for the `IPFS_GATEWAY` environment variable and use that if it is set.
+1. First looks for the `IPFS_GATEWAY` environment variable and use that if it is set.
-2. Look for the file: `~/.ipfs/gateway`.
+2. Looks for the file: `~/.ipfs/gateway`.
 If it can find that file then it means that you have a local gateway running and that file contains the URL to your local gateway.

-If cURL fails you will be presented with an error message and a link to this page to the option most applicable to solving the issue.
+If cURL fails, you are presented with an error message and a link to this page to the option most applicable to solving the issue.

 ### `--ipfs-gateway` argument

 You can also provide a `--ipfs-gateway` argument to cURL.
-This overrules any other gateway setting. curl will not fallback to the other options if the provided gateway did not work.
+This overrules any other gateway setting. curl does not fallback to the other options if the provided gateway did not work.

 ## Gateway redirects